oapicf/pinterest-sdk/clients/javascript/generated/docs/BoardsApi.md

 let opts = {
   'bookmark': "bookmark_example", // String | Cursor used to fetch the next page of items 'pageSize': 25, // Number | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-  'creativeTypes': ["REGULAR"], // [String] | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+  'creativeTypes': [new PinterestSdk.CreativeType()], // [CreativeType] | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead.
   'adAccountId': "adAccountId_example", // String | Unique identifier of an ad account.
   'pinMetrics': false // Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.
 };
 apiInstance.boardsListPins(boardId, opts, (error, data, response) => {
   if (error) {